-What Embodied Play Ignited in a High School Social Studies Classroom
+iThrive Sim: What Embodied Play Ignited in a HS Social Studies Class

 iThrive Sim: Follow the Facts offers playful, embodied learning for teens.
 Anthony Maida, a high school social studies educator, shares what the interactive, tech-supported experience ignited in his students and inspired in his classroom.